Code-Institute-Submissions/portfolio-6/readme.md

 See the **Report > Skills Tile** section for more details.

+### After Deployment

+Once the Portfolio was deployed on Github Pages, I was able to test the website on various environments and devices.
+Although the website was tested thoroughly on the local machine during the development phase, it was always my intention to test the website on different envrionments and devices I had available at my disposable.

+This paid dividends when testing the website on smaller devices such as mobile phones running iOS and Android operating systems.
+A few problems I found were:

+1. The default font size on ```<p>``` tags were too large in my opinion
+2. The skills tiles were too large in my opinion

+Once the tests concluded, I tweaked the CSS to remedy these issues and offer a better User Experience as a result.

 <br />
 <br />

 ## Deployment

 This project has been deployed to Github Pages from the master branch.
+A link to the deployed version of the site can be found [here](https://mineshkothari.github.io/portfolio/).

-Once the project was deployed I was not only able to test the [live site](https://mineshkothari.github.io/portfolio/) on desktop web browsers, but able to test the portfolio on various mobile devices, making a few changes as a result.
-The changes included:
+Once the project was deployed, I was not only able to test the live site on desktop web browsers on other environments, but also able to test the portfolio on various mobile devices.
+See **Testing > After Deployment** for more information.
-1. Decreasing the font size on ```<p>``` tags
-2. Decreasing the size of the tiles

 <br />
 <br />